Code-Institute-Submissions/alex-1134-and_just_like_that-shop_MayResub/README.md

 ### Problems
 IMPORTANT: Shortly before the deadline an authentication error appear in my terminal repository and I was not able to push all the changes.
-README was updated manually and on the GitHub website but all the changes in code, code comments (like credits to the code I didn't write) were not applied which will result in many errors.
+README was updated manually and on the GitHub website but all the changes in code, code comments (like credits to the code I didn't write) were not applied which will result in many errors and code not wotrking properly.

 ## Deployment